 To activate the Hippotizer, simply click activate when prompted as Hippolaunch starts or navigate to the licensing tab and click where indicated.

 Activation is instant, does not collect any personal information and does not require an internet connection.

-Whats New In Version 4.4.5
+Whats New In Version 4.5.5

-Hippotizer Version 4.4.5 improves the performance and stability of Hippotizer V4 and V4+ systems using Version 4.4.
+Hippotizer Version 4.5.5 adds new features and functionality to V4 and V4+ systems.